en_USEnglish

 Using components

-Once you've created a component, you can use it in other parts of your application simply by including it in the JSX code.
-For example, to use the "MyComponent" component created earlier, you could render it like this:
+Once you've created a component, you can use it in other parts of your application by simply including it in the JSX code.
+For example, to use the "MyComponent" component you created earlier, you could render it like this:

 import React from 'react';